 - Class III

 Companies will also need to work with an Authorized Representative to take care of product registration in Europe.
-The article 11 Top Questions on EC Authorized Representatives can help to provide further clarification on how to achieve medical device classification in Europe.

-Medical Device Classification in Canada
+Medical Device Classification in Canada - Health Canada

 Like the U.S. and EU, to sell into the Canadian marketplace, you must first determine the medical device classification under Canada’s regulation.